- Local SEO

 Shopify vs Stripe

 Shopify is an ecommerce platform.
 Stripe is a Payment Gateway that can be connected to various applications.
 You could setup Stripe and use if for various aspects of your business, not just your online shopping cart.
+The complexity of Shopify absolutely requires good general web skills.
+Whether that is the website owner or an employee is a decision to make.

 WooCommerce is built on top of WordPress - a recipe for a slow site since WordPress has issues.
 In some cases you could wait an extra 5 seconds for a page to load.
 Just check the number of searches on "Fix a Slow WooCommerce Store".
 A good strategy before engaging any platform is to search on existing problems and check issues existing users have.